-- 55. In 2017-18 as part of an Wales exercise, we conducted a customer satisfaction survey aimed at assessing the views of people that had received a planning application decision during the year.

-- 56. The survey was sent to 388 people, 15% of whom submitted a whole or partial response.
+- 57. In 2017-18 we conducted a customer satisfaction survey aimed at assessing the views of people (agents and members of the public) that had received a planning application decision during the year. - 58.
+The survey was sent to 388 people, 15% of whom submitted a whole or partial response.
 The majority of responses (46%) were from members of the public.
-14% of respondents had their most recent planning application refused.

-- 57. We asked respondents whether they agreed or disagreed with a series of statements about the planning service.
-They were given the following answer options:

-- Strongly agree;

-- Tend to agree;

-- Neither agree not disagree;

-- Tend to disagree; and

-- Strongly disagree.

-- 58. Table 1 shows the percentage of respondents that selected either 'tend to agree' or 'strongly agree' for each statement for both our planning authority and Wales.
+14% of respondents had their most recent planning application refused. - 59.
+We asked respondents whether they agreed or disagreed with a series of statements about the planning service.
+Table 1 shows the percentage of respondents that selected either 'tend to agree' or 'strongly agree' for each statement for both our planning authority and Wales.